 Amira was not well served by banks.
 In fact she lives thirty miles from the nearest bank.
 She didn’t have any money either, since her husband died five years ago.

 A man came to Amira’s village from an agency offering micro loans to help people buy chickens or anything that would provide villagers with alternative income.
-She saw the man from the agency and asked to buy a mobile phoneafrican_woman_with_cell_phone_polaroid with a wind up charger.
+She saw the man from the agency and asked to buy a mobile phone with a wind up charger.
 She became the Phone Lady for the village.

 Anyone needing to make a phone call would come to her and use the phone, and pay her based on the length of the call.
 She quickly paid back the loan.